agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 :::

-It defines which States depend on our State.
+`dependents` defines which States depend on our State.
-This means if our State gets mutated and ingested into the `runtime`, the depending States will also be ingested into the `runtime`.
+This means if our State gets mutated and ingested into the `runtime`, the States depending on our State will be ingested into the `runtime` too.
 ```ts
 const MY_STATE = App.createState("myInitialValue", {
     dependents: [MY_STATE_2]